adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Layer wrapper

-Due to CoreML black box approach in running machine learning training, we can't federate our training using CoreML easily.
-One particular problem is that CoreML does not provide us the ability to get initial weights and its shape.
-To fix this, we need to peek inside the CoreML model specification before federating our training.
+Due to the CoreML black-box approach in running machine learning training, we can't easily federate our training using CoreML.
+One particular problem is that CoreML needs to give us the ability to get initial weights and their shape.
+We need to peek inside the CoreML model specification before federating our training to fix this.

 ```swift
 private func getLayerWrapper(layer: CoreML_Specification_NeuralNetworkLayer) -> MLLayerWrapper? {